Field Theoretic Approach to Interacting Two Body Tunneling

-\end{widetext} We may then use the same method to integrate out $v$.
-Doing the $v_0$ integral first gives us a double condition $(P_0+v_0)/2=u^a_0$ and $(P_0-v_0)/2=u^b_0$.
-This gives a factor of $\delta(P_0-U_0)$ which we factor out, unsurprising because our model retains translational symmetry in the time.
+We may then use the same method to integrate out $v$.
+Doing the $v_0$ integral first gives us a simultaneous condition $(P_0+v_0)/2=u^a_0$ and $(P_0-v_0)/2=u^b_0$.
+This gives a factor of $\delta(P_0-U_0)$ which we factor out, unsurprising because our model retains translational symmetry in time coordinate.
 Then, $D_\psi D_\psi$ could be expanded into four terms.
 The first (trivial) term

-Gives the full double condition $(P+v)/2=u^a$ and $(P-v)/2=u^b$.
+Gives the full simultaneous condition $(P+v)/2=u^a$ and $(P-v)/2=u^b$.
 Without thinking we know that it becomes

 The second term is